39 Helpful Non-Verbal Attention-Getters: Quiet Students Fast

 11. Set a Special Ringtone From Your Phone.

-A cool attention-getter is to set a special ring ringtone on your phone.
+Set a special ring ringtone on your phone.
 When students hear the ringtone, they know that it’s time to listen.

 Be sure to place the phone in a place where every student will be able to hear.